blackboldse/javascript-oop-tut/README.md

 ### First class

+On this slide we are creating our first class.
+Remember to add the constructor method that will enable the creation of instances (objects) based on our class.
 We talked about objects, which are one of the most interesting parts of JavaScript.
 In this part wel'll go up one level, introducing classes.
 What are classes?
 They are a way to define a common parttern for multiple objects.